 Limon - Cahuita - Hone Creek - Puerto Viejo - Cocles - Playa Chiquita - Punta Uva - Manzanillo

 The Limon-Puerto Viejo bus is an economical way to get to the various beaches in the area as it stops at many places along the road including Cahuita, Hone Creek, Puerto Viejo, Cocles, Playa Chiquita, Punta Uva and Manzanillo.
 However, it is not particularly frequent.
-The schedule is:
+The Monday to Saturday schedule is:

-¹ MEPE schedules include only departure times from Limon or Manzanillo.
-Departure times at intermediate stops including for Puerto Viejo are approximate so arrive in plenty of time.
+¹ MEPE schedules include only departure times from Limon, Puerto Viejo and Manzanillo.
+Departure times at intermediate stops are approximate so arrive in plenty of time.

 Limon - Cahuita - Hone Creek - Puerto Viejo - Bribri - Sixaola